Zipcoder/reveal-slides-light/md/big_data/intro-to-sql.md

 ### Joins - One to Many

-Next lets add a join to see which teachers wrote each assignment.
+Next, let's add a join to see which teachers wrote each assignment.
 This time, since some teachers may have written more than one assignment, we may see some duplication in the results.

 -